 Training makes it easier for employees to continue to do the right thing in emergencies.
 Designated Health and Safety Officers should identify the best practices from the emergency action plan, such as remembering to handle the spill by the instructions described in the safety data-sheet if the emergency exercise was a chemical accident.
 Any changes to be applied to areas in need of improvement should be accompanied by appropriate training to consolidate the new knowledge.

-Every emergency action plan should also include regulations for employees of external companies and visitors.
-These persons must also know how to behave in emergencies.
-In many companies, this is done using a safety guide or leaflet, which is explained by the contact person during the instruction at the site of operation.
+Every emergency action plan should also include instructions for visitors and employees of external companies.
+Most companies will inform these persons with a safety guide or leaflet which is offered upon sign in at the site of operation.

 At least once a year the company should carry out an emergency exercise.
-This will test the effectiveness of the emergency plan.
-In high-risk industries such as construction and manufacturing, it is recommended that exercises be conducted quarterly.
-In the medium to low-risk industries such as retail and hospitality, an exercise should be carried out every six months.
+This will test the emergency plan’s effectiveness.
+In high-risk industries, such as construction and manufacturing, OSHA recommends these exercises be conducted quarterly.
+In the medium to low-risk industries, such as retail and hospitality, an exercise should be carried out every six months.
 Regular emergency drills are a good way for the company to proactively create and continuously develop a safety culture in the workplace.

 With Lumiform's mobile app, a company's emergency plan can be easily reviewed via tablet or smartphone - online or offline.
-The desktop software creates checklists and evaluates the collected data afterwards.
+The desktop software creates checklists and immediately evaluates the collected data.
 This significantly reduces the risk of information loss and documentation errors.
 Clean, transparent documentation helps to meet all the requirements of an emergency action plan.

-With Lumiform's digital solution, companies can play it safe in their contingency planning by taking advantage of the following benefits, among others:
+With Lumiform's digital solution, companies can play it safe in their contingency planning by taking advantage of the following benefits:

-To make it easier for health and safety experts to work with digital checklists, we have put together some templates to help get started.
+To make it easier for health and safety experts to work with digital checklists, we have put together some ready-made emergency action plan templates to help get you started.
 All templates can be adapted to internal company and legal requirements at any time - no programming knowledge is required.